mouachan/swift-router/README.md

 ## Description

-This demo is a further iteration of rule-based SWIFT message routing; using Quarkus, Springboot, Kogito Drools DMN Engine.
+This demo is a further iteration of rule-based SWIFT message routing; using Quarkus, Springboot, Kogito Drools DMN Engine and Kafka.

 ## Objectives

 Showcase the ability to route data real time through DMN rules maintained by business users and how to enable and consume the runtime metrics monitoring

+Testing the demo can be done through :
+- rest call
+- streaming through kafka

 ### Prerequisites